Using Teleport Connect | Teleport

 - For TCP applications, click the Connect button.

-Alternatively, you can look for a TCP application in the search bar and press
+Alternatively, on Windows and Linux you can look for a TCP application in the search bar and press

 A new tab will open with a new connection established between your device and the application.